MaxSmeets/Eryndor/04-characters/gods/zyr.md

 Zyr does not take a single form but is often depicted as:

-- A towering figure split in contrast: one radiant with blooming life, the other withered and skeletal.
+- A towering hooded figure rooted into Nythra's soil.
+Often depicted with hands pressed to the Heartwood's exposed roots.
-- Two colossal intertwined serpents—one vibrant and the other ashen and still.
+- Two colossal serpents—one vibrant and the other ashen and still.
+While not a direct manifestation of Zyr, these refer to Zyr's most trusted advisors which are mostly unknown to the common folk.
-- A silent hooded figure with hands pressed to the Heartwood’s exposed roots.

 Manifestations in the mortal realm are subtle yet unmistakable: